MagnusThome/RejsaRubberTrac/3Dprint/README.md

 - <a href=printables/Main%20Holder%20Base.stl>Holder unit</a>
 - <a href=printables/Main%20Holder%20Hinge.stl>Holder unit Hinge</a>

-As you can see in the pictures you only need a small screw, washer and nut in addition to the four 3D printed parts.
+You also need this for the adjustable hinge:

-M3 x 6 screw
+- M3 x 7 screw
-M3 nut
+- M3 nut
-11mm washer
+- 11mm washer

 <img src=images/main%20housing%20early%20wip%201.jpg>